Demon-Shen/paging-helper/README.md

 ## Using
 ```
-import { PageHelper } from 'PageHelper'
+import { PagingHelper } from 'PagingHelper'

 const pageCount = 36
 const limit = 10